Toyota Corolla Cross: Europe

-The facelifted Corolla Cross was launched in South Africa on 13 January 2025, with four trim levels: Xi, XS, XR, and GR Sport.

 Oceania

 Australia

 The Corolla Cross was announced for the Australian market in August 2022, and went on sale on 12 October 2022.
 Imported from Japan and sharing the styling with the European market Corolla Cross, the trim levels offered are GX, GXL and Atmos with either a 2.0-litre M20A-FKS petrol or a 2.0-litre M20A-FXS hybrid petrol engines.
 All-wheel drive option is available for hybrid models.
 The Corolla Cross lineup in Australia became hybrid-only in July 2024.

 New Zealand

 The Corolla Cross for New Zealand market went on sale on 13 October 2022.
 Like the Australian model, it is imported from Japan and also shares the styling with the European market Corolla Cross. trim levels offered are GX, GXL and Limited with either a 2.0-litre M20A-FKS petrol or a 2.0-litre M20A-FXS hybrid petrol engines.
 All-wheel drive option is available for hybrid models.